LukeLiush/nutchUrlDumpAnalysis/README.md

 There are many urls crawled and that reference the pages dynamically generated, it is probably better we group those based on the portion that comes before the "?";
 The java program read the nutch dump file produced in CSV format, and compute the count of occurances for the url categories.

-<h>1st, generate the url dump file with the following cmd in the nutch machine.</h>
+##1st, generate the url dump file with the following cmd in the nutch machine.

 ./<nutch_home>/runtime/local/bin/nutch readdb [crawldb] -dump [output_path] -format csv